You can have a song…only if there is a melody.

 Of course lyrics and rhythm are important aspects in music, but the only essential ingredient is melody.
 A song without lyrics is still a song…an instrumental…and you can vary the rhythm.

 There’s an excellent book Songwriters On Songwriting by Paul Zollo.

 He interviews over 60 songwriters.
 One of the more fascinating revelations is that songwriters tell him some of their best songs come to them almost like the universe is presenting them with a gift.
-Two famous examples of this are the songs “Yesterday” and “You’ve Got A Friend”.
-Paul McCartney and Carole King say the songs came to them in dreams.
+Three famous examples of this are the songs “Yesterday”, “Bridge Over Troubled Water” and “You’ve Got A Friend”.
+Paul McCartney, Paul Simon, and Carole King say the songs came to them in dreams.
 Plus, so many times songwriters have said…”It practically wrote itself”.